edenai/python_sdk/README.md

 ## Example

 You can use `client.create_or_update(name="my_unique_name", data=data)` to create a workflow.
 If a workflow with this name already exists it will update the workflow.
-You can always view the workflow you've build in the UI in the [EdenAI App](https://app.edenai.run/v2/workflows)
+You can always view the workflow you've build in the UI in the [Eden AI App](https://app.edenai.run/v2/workflows)

 To see which parameters are availabe for each feature, you can check our [api docs](https://docs.edenai.co/reference/text_chat_create)